Map preparation, quick and sloppy

 2. jotting down the true track and back track along with magnetic track and backtrack calculated using readings from the closest isogonic line (showing the magnetic deviation along that line),

-4. measuring the distances by "copying" them using the divider and measure them against the gradation along the meridians (to do it against the parallels would indicate longer distances towards the poles), and finally
+4. measuring the distances by "copying" them using the divider and measure them against the graduation along the meridians (to do it against the parallels would indicate longer distances towards the poles), and finally

 5. calculate the time I should pass each of the checkpoints from the air speed and distances using the flight computer and jot them down beside the checkpoints.